User's Guide: Alert Management

 Perform the following steps to edit the alert:

-2. On the Splunk Alert Management Integration page, update the following information as required.
+2. On the Splunk Alert Management Integration page, update the information as required.

 Similarly, you can edit the expiring key alert configuration for Syslog.